-2018 has been a competitive year once again for the best acoustic guitar under $500.
-We have selected six acoustic guitars which were mostly released in 2018 and have been making waves in the industry for their sound and their value for money.
-We kept our selection to well-respected brands that come with solid guarantees and assurances about quality and we think you will agree with us on that one too, so please enjoy our selection of the best acoustic guitars under $500 in 2018.
+2023 has been a competitive year once again for the best acoustic guitar under $500.
+We have selected six acoustic guitars that have been making waves in the industry for their sound and their value for money.
+We kept our selection to well-respected brands that come with solid guarantees and assurances about quality and we think you will agree with us on that one too, so please enjoy our selection of the best acoustic guitars under $500 in 2023.

 Our Top Acoustic Guitar Picks for under $500